Psychoterapy, coaching and councelling in English

 I know a lot about living in different cultures.
 I moved to the UK to study.
 Then I got involved in Buddhism and explored how to live with different perspectives first in the UK, and then in Norway.
 I got married to a woman adopted from Vietnam and we adopted our child from Chile.
 Whilst in the UK I could use my buddhist name “Gunaketu”.
 That was difficult in Norway as it subtly closed doors to business contacts, and I now trade under Bjørn G. At the same time ConocoPhillips hired me to run the HR workshops they bought from US-based Targeted Learning so I could translate the material to a Norwegian context.
 All this has put me in a unique position to help you as a foreigner integrate in our society – at work and at home.

-On Fridays, I use an office at Nydalen Helsehus, Sandakerveien 128, 0484 Oslo.
+I have office in Nydalen Helsehus, Sandakerveien 128, 0484 Oslo.
 There is parking right outside the door.

 Online we meet at whereby.com/pustepause